hieunc229/acme-middleware/README.md

 $ npm install acme-middleware --save
 ```

-2. Configure enviroment `.env`

-Make sure you have the following variables in your `.env` from your main project.
+2. Setup enviroment `.env` in your main project.
 See section [3.
 Enviroment variables](#3-enviroment-variables) for example and more details.

----

 ## 2. How to use